 To renew your registration all CRTPs must...

-· Complete 20-hours (10 hours federal tax law, 3 hours federal tax update, 2 hours of Ethics and 5 hours for State) of continuing tax education each year
+- Complete 20 hours (10 hours federal tax law, 3 hours federal tax update, 2 hours of ethics and 5 hours for California tax law) of continuing tax education each year

-· Maintain a valid PTIN (Preparer Tax Identification Number) from the IRS
+- Maintain a valid PTIN from the IRS

-· Renew the registration by October 31 of each year
+- Renew the registration by October 31st of each year with a $33 fee

 Learn at your own pace, read or watch the lessons, pass the exams.